 “I faint at the sight of needles.”

-Some people faint at the sight of needles.
-This may be common if you have what is called a blood-injury-injection phobia, where you get very anxious by seeing blood or an injury or by receiving an injection.
+If you faint at the sight of needles, you may have what is called a blood-injury-injection (BII) phobia, where you get very anxious when seeing blood or an injury or when receiving an injection.
 It has been estimated that about 75% of people diagnosed with BII phobia report a history of fainting.

 “Fainting – it does happen.
 I would say a handful of my patients come over faint every year.
 This tends to happen just after giving local anaesthetic, especially when they have not eaten.
 Normally, I spot the signs and lay the patient either flat or with their feet slightly raised.
 I cannot recall the last time a patient actually properly passed out.
 These days I tend to give local anaesthetic with the patient reclined (if they are ok with that) and keep a close eye on them for the next few minutes.”

 Lying down helps because the blood can flow to the brain more easily.
 It is much harder to faint when you are lying down.
 So if you are concerned about fainting, and don’t mind lying down, ask your dentist to give you the local anaesthetic while lying down.

 “I tend to have vasovagal reactions from dental injections – I actually fainted on one occasion.
 I realized, after starting to go to my current dentist, that lying flat – or beyond 180 degrees (especially during injections) significantly lessens the vasovagal response.
 At least I know that, in that position, it is nearly impossible to faint which lessens one of my fears.”